yash-analytics/yash-analytics.github.io/blog-posts/_posts/2020-11-23-diff-between-static-&-dynamic-websites.md

 ---
 layout: post
 title: Difference b/w Static & Dynamic Websites
-hide_image: false
+hide_image: true
-accent_color: false
+accent_color: true
 accent_image:
-  background: false
+  background: true
-  overlay:    false
+  overlay:    true
 ---

 **Static websites** are basically pure **HTML** files with additional **JavaScript** and **CSS** files to make the page more colorful and dynamic in the **browser**.
 But what the browser downloads from the **server** is pure file-based.